winter mountaineering course

 Source Piotr Turkot & Piotr Sztaba

 Piotr Sztaba has been climbing for 30 years.
 For the last 10 years, he has been an active Tatra Mountain Instructor of PZA (Polish Alpine Association).
-His mountain climbing was influenced by the extraordinary characters of people gathered around the KS Korona club in the early 1990s and Mountain Club in Kraków.
+His mountain climbing was influenced by the extraordinary characters of people gathered around the KS Korona Club in the early 1990s and the Mountain Club in Kraków.
 Climbing and mountains are present in his life all the time.
 During his years of climbing, he says he has not missed any season!
 Climbing on the rocks and in the mountains of Scotland, Rocky Mountains, Atlas, Dolomites, Alps, Pamirs, Axu, Karakoram and of course the Tatra Mountains.